 - Opt to sign in to a site before you make a purchase.
-It’s a hassle, but it’s also an added layer of security.
+It’s a hassle, but it’s another layer of security.

 Be Alert in the Parking Lot

-- If approached by someone asking for cash (for whatever made-up reason) these requests are generally scams and you should say no and/or quickly walk away.
-If you are followed or harassed, return to the store, if you can safely do so, and report the incident to an employee or call security.
+- When someone asks for cash, these requests are generally scams and you should say no and/or quickly walk away.
+If followed or harassed, return to the store.
+Report the incident to an employee or call security.

 - Don’t be distracted by your cell phone.